ibm-cloud-docs/cloud-object-storage/basics/at.md

 In the {{site.data.keyword.cloud_notm}}, you can have 1 or more COS instances.

-To quickly identify the COS instance ID in your account that has generated an event, check the field `requestData.serviceInstanceId` that is set in the **requestData** field.
+To quickly identify the COS instance ID in your account that has generated an event, check the field `responseData.serviceInstanceId` that is set in the **responseData** field.

 ### Identifying the bucket location
 {: #at-events-analyze-2}

-To quickly identify the bucket location, check the field `requestData.bucketLocation` that is set in the **requestData** field.
+To quickly identify the bucket location, check the field `responseData.bucketLocation` that is set in the **responseData** field.

 ### Getting the unique ID of a request
 {: #at-events-analyze-3}

 Each action that a user performs on a COS resource has a unique ID.

-To get the unique ID of a request to a COS resource, check the field `requestData.requestId` that is set in the **requestData** field.
+To get the unique ID of a request to a COS resource, check the field `responseData.requestId` that is set in the **responseData** field.

 ### Getting all events for a multipart upload operations
 {: #at-events-analyze-4}

 When you upload a large object by using *multipart upload operations*, each operation generates an event.
-In each event, the field `requestData.uploadId` is set to the same value.
+In each event, the field `responseData.uploadId` is set to the same value.

-To search for all events that are part of a multipart upload operation, you can search for a specific `requestData.uploadId` value.
+To search for all events that are part of a multipart upload operation, you can search for a specific `responseData.uploadId` value.

 ### Getting all events that are generated for a restore request
 {: #at-events-analyze-5}